Effects of coherence on temporal resolution

 Then, we have the following detection probabilities

-Here, $p_{\alpha} (n | \tau )$ ($\alpha \in \{a, s\}$) denotes the probability density for a detection when projecting the symmetric (anti-symmetric) coherent mode $| \psi_\mathrm{s} \rangle$ ($|\psi_\mathrm{a}\rangle$) onto the mode $\HG_{n}$, conditional on the value of the time delay $\tau$ and we have defined $p_{n} (\tau) = {1}/(n! \, 16^{n}) ( {\tau}/{\sigma_{t}})^{2n} \exp [- {\tau^{2}}/{(16 \sigma_{t}^{2})} ]$.
+Here, $p_{\alpha} (n | \tau )$ ($\alpha \in \{a, s\}$) denotes the probability density for a detection when projecting the symmetric (anti-symmetric) coherent mode $| \psi_\mathrm{s} \rangle$ ($|\psi_\mathrm{a}\rangle$) onto the mode $\HG_{n}$, conditional on the value of the time delay $\tau$ and we have defined

 Due to the limitations of the experimental setup described later, we cannot generate incoherent signals directly.
 However, we can generate coherent in-phase and anti-phase superpositions, which directly correspond to the output ports of the beam splitter (\ref{superpos}).
 Mixing the measurement data for both superpositions in post-processing allows for realizing an arbitrary amount of coherence between the two signal pulses.

 Note that measuring the output of the interference between two signals is relevant for many applications, such as stellar interferometry, and thus not just a convenient theoretical approach.
 In consequence, we have now

 The classical FI about $\tau$ from these mode projections on in-phase and anti-phase states is